angulardart/site-angulardart/src/angular/guide/component-styles.md

 You can also embed `<link>` tags into the component's HTML template.

-The link tag's `href` URL is relative to the application root, not the component file.
+The link tag's `href` URL is relative to the app root, not the component file.

 <?code-excerpt "lib/src/hero_team_component.dart (stylesheet link)" title?>
 ```